microsoft/openshift-rhsummit-lab/labDocs/Part1.md

 ## Part 1: Using Azure to deploy OpenShift Origin
+In today's lab, we will be deploying OpenShift Origin clusters.
+OpenShift Origin is an open-source upstream project of OpenShift that is community supported.
+OpenShift Container Platform is an enterprise-ready commercial version from and supported by Red Hat.
+With this version, customers purchase the necessary entitlements for OpenShift Container Platform and are responsible for installation and management of the entire infrastructure.

+OpenShift Container Platform requires a separate entitlement so for the purposes of deployment in this lab we will be using Origin.
+In the deployment process, the only difference is the extra credential needed in the deployment template.

 ### 1.0: Open cloud shell and log in with your Azure account you created in the Prework
 In case you forgot, here's a helpful link: (https://shell.azure.com)